McCulloughRT/RevitWarningsProject/README.md

 # RevitWarningsProject
 NodeJS backend for the Revit Warnings Project

+The active phase of this project has ended, [click here to view an archived version of the frontend!](http://ryantm.io/revitWarnings/)

 Start with xprs.js, this is the node server app and it calls all other classes.
 <ul>
 <li>html2db.js parses the html upload using cheerio, hashes the results, and compares to the database to prevent duplicates.
 It then saves the new documents to mongodb.</li>